Guillaume Kavaruganda: Early career

-Senior diplomatic duties
+Senior diplomatic career

 Upon completion of his term in Geneva, and shortly after returning from the Swiss Confederation, Kavaruganda was appointed Director of Protocol within the Rwandan Ministry of Foreign Affairs and Cooperation on January 28, 2006.
 In this capacity, he advised the Minister of Foreign Affairs in the fulfilment of the Rwandan Government's obligation relating to the national and international protocol in Rwanda.
 He also served as the link between the Ministry of Foreign Affairs and Foreign diplomats stationed in Rwanda and visiting dignitaries, a post he held from 28 January 2006 to 15 September 2009.

 After leaving his position as Director of Protocol, Kavaruganda was asked to serve as an Expert in charge of Northern Europe and United Kingdom within the Directorate General of Bilateral and Multilateral Affairs.
 He served in this role from 15 September 2009 to 28 May 2010, when he was again posted abroad from headquarters.
 During his posting in Kigali and alongside his diplomatic career, he has been a visiting lecturer of International Development Law at Kigali Independent University.
 He is also a non-active registered member of the Rwanda Bar Association.

 After a four-year stint at the headquarters, on Friday 28 May 2010, Kavaruganda was appointed as the first counsellor and just over a week later, he was promoted to become Minister Counsellor at the Rwanda mission in the Hague/the Netherlands.
 The Rwandan diplomatic mission in the Hague serves, on the one hand, as the Rwandan Embassy to the Netherlands and is also accredited to Bulgaria, Estonia, Latvia, Lithuania and Slovenia.
 As Deputy Head of Mission, he served as a key advisor to the chief of mission and played a wider corporate role in the running of the Embassy.

 Alongside his various assignments in The Hague, Kavaruganda served as the Deputy Permanent Representative of Rwanda to the Organization for Prohibition of Chemical Weapons (OPCW) and to the International Court of Justice.
 Additional relevant duties included Kavaruganda being responsible for Rwanda's relations with the International Development Law Organization.
 He stayed in The Hague from May 2010 to July 2015.